Bard, Sorcerer, Warlock, Wizard

 Friends is a cantrip-level Enchantment spell.
 It grants the caster advantage on all Charisma checks against the target for up to 1 minute.
 The spell requires Concentration to keep the spell’s effect active.

-Once the spell’s effect resolves, the target realizes that magic was used to influence their mood and become hostile towards the caster.
+Once the spell’s effect resolves, the target realizes that magic was used to influence their mood and become hostile toward the caster.

 Honestly, you shouldn’t.
 Friends is not a very good spell, especially not for making friends.